arminhammer/PojoStick/README.md

 Java Collection that is persisted in a text file.
 Using Collection<E> means that PojoStick is now limited to a single type E, instead of allowing for different types of objects.

+## Instantiation
+A PojoStickCollection strays slightly from the Collection<E> interface by requiring a parameter for the constructor.
+The parameter is a String of the file pathname where the PojoStick should be saved:

+    PojoStickCollection<String> pc = new PojoStickCollection("/home/arminhammer/data/pc.pojo");

+The example above creates a Collection of type String.
+A collection of any objects can be created, although it is recommended to implement equals(), hashCode(), and a no-argument constructor, like PojoStick above.
+All of the methods available in Collection<E> are implemented and can be used (size(), isEmpty(), contains(), etc).
+All objects added to the collection are automatically persisted to the file.

 ## License
 PojoStick is licensed under Apache License 2.0.